ringcentral/ringcentral-extensible/README.md

 But not all binary content has been migrated to CDN.
 If the resource to download provides you with a CDN uri, use that CDN uri.
-If there is no CDN uri provided, contruct the uri as [sample code](./samples.md) shows.
+If there is no CDN uri provided, construct the uri as [sample code](./samples.md) shows.

 ## For maintainers